vdaas/vald/dockers/manager/index/README.md

 <!-- Get Started -->
 <!-- Vald Agent NGT requires more chapter Agent Standalone -->

-`image-name` is used for one of the components of the Vald cluster, which means it should be used on the Kubernetes cluster, not the local environment or Docker.
+`vald-manager-index` is used for one of the components of the Vald cluster, which means it should be used on the Kubernetes cluster, not the local environment or Docker.

 Please refer to the [Get Started](https://vald.vdaas.org/docs/tutorial/get-started) for deploy Vald cluster.